TheGreatBabushka/TheGreatBabushka/README.md

 ### Flutter Web App
 Want to see my [demo flutter web app](https://thegreatbabushka.github.io) hosted on GitHub pages?

-You should also check out a webpage with an [embedded flutter web app](https://thegreatbabushka.github.io/TheGreatBabushka) in its HTML.
+You could also check out a webpage with an [embedded flutter web app](https://thegreatbabushka.github.io/TheGreatBabushka) in its HTML.

 _Freakin' cool_, amiright?!

 ### Markdown